 Drowning My Sorrows: It became something of a tradition of Antonina's, when Belisarius goes away on a potentially hopeless mission against the Malwa, to get thoroughly trashed, accompanied by Irene.

 Duel to the Death: Invoked, and averted.
 Valentinian fights Rana Sanga in a three hour duel, after which Rana Sanga cracks his skull and decides to end the duel without sullying it by executing a Worthy Opponent.
 Averted completely in Raghunath Rao and Rana Sanga's duel in The Dance of Time.
 They fought a legendary duel in their youth, which is described as a day-long affair they began mounted, on foot and finally, exhausted, exchanging philosophical barbs.
 In the second duel, Raghunath Rao disarms himself, leaving himself at Rana Sanga's mercy.
-Damodara intervenes and stops the duel, to Sanga's relief, who is trapped between his duty to Malwa, respect for Rao, and his honour.
+Damodara intervenes and stops the duel, to the relief of Sanga, who is trapped between his duty to Malwa, respect for Rao, and his honour.

 Due to the Dead: At the beginning of Fortune's Stroke Rana Sanga goes out of his way to make sure that fallen Persian warriors are treated according to Zoroastrian custom.